WaskaLabs/Fullbridge-Bus-V2/README.md

 # Fullbridge-Bus-V2
 TO-247 Full-bridge with full wave voltage doubled capacitor bank.
-A fully integrated High Side for SSTCs, DRSSTCs, and HV sources
+A fully integrated High Side for SSTCs, DRSSTCs, and HV sources.

+PCB and Kits available for sale in the WaskaLabs store on tindie.com

 The full-bridge bus 2.0 is a fully integrated "high side" system designed for SSTC, DRSSTC Tesla coils, and other high power inverter applications.